gozmozdony/twitchSmartTV/README.md

 # WebOs Twitch.tv application

 A WebOs application to watch your favourite streams.
-I'm not using the TwitchJs to embedd videos, because of the hardware limitations of webOs Tv-s.
+I'm not using the TwitchJs to embedd videos, because of the hardware limitations of webOs TV-s.
 Therefore you can't see the chat and all the other functions twitch providing.

 ## Getting Started